cis547/cis547.github.io/resources/course-vm.markdown

 The duration of each lab is a week or two.
 It is impractical to implement a standalone software analysis for the entire C language in that duration.
-To allow you to focus on essential concepts, we have provided a containierized virtual machine (VM) based on Ubuntu 18.04 preloaded with tools and libraries required to conduct the labs.
+To allow you to focus on essential concepts, we have provided a containerized virtual machine (VM) based on Ubuntu 18.04 pre-loaded with tools and libraries required to conduct the labs.
 Lab instructions assume you are using the course VM and it has been set up following this document.